"All be lie": Fans react to Lil Win's arrest and his sudden inability to walk

 Family of three-year-old accuses actor of disrespect

-Earlier, YEn.com.gh reported that the family of Nana Yaw, the three-year-old boy who died in the aftermath of Ghanaian actor Lil Win's accident, has shared their displeasure regarding certain things as they grieve their loss.
+Earlier, YEN.com.gh reported that the family of Nana Yaw, the three-year-old boy who died in the aftermath of Ghanaian actor Lil Win's accident, shared their displeasure regarding certain things as they grieve their loss.

 The spokesperson for the family, Mr Dacosta Boakye, in an interview sighted by YEN.com.gh on the TikTok page of @nda_media, expressed displeasure with the utterances and actions of Lil Win's publicist Okyeame Akwaadaa Nyame.